What is influenza? How did it originate?

 There’s no cure for the influenza virus but the symptoms can be managed and most people will recover in around a week.

 However some groups are more at risk of becoming seriously ill due to the flu virus.
-They include people over 65, or who are pregnant, or have a long term health condition, or a weak immune system.
+They include people over 65, women who are pregnant, those who have a long term health condition and those with a weak immune system.

-The NHS recommends getting vaccinated with the flu vaccine, ideally before the flu season starts (in the UK, from December to March).
-The vaccine reduces the risk of catching flu, as well as spreading it to others.
+The Ministry of Health (MOH) Singapore recommends getting vaccinated with the flu vaccine ideally before peak flu season starts (in Singapore, from December to February and again from May to July).
+The vaccine reduces the risk of catching the flu, as well as spreading it to others.

 You can also help prevent the spread of flu by: